Undergraduate Teaching 2024-25

 Module coursework

 Students are expected to make all reasonable efforts to complete any missed coursework, normally during the term in which the module is taught or the following vacation.
-Deadline extensions can be requested using the online form .
-Please see the full department policy on deadline extensions for further details.
+Deadline extensions for coursework due to illness or other reason must be approved by the teaching office following the extensions policy detailed above.

 Work for which an extension has been approved is due at the same time of day as the original deadline, usually 4pm.